 Ibis hotel, a great modern hotel which is conveniently located in the city center.
 The location made it pretty easy to walk around and explore the city.
 It’s very reasonable priced considering the location since it’s close to many historical sites (such as the St. Sophia Cathedral, the National Opera House, the botanical garden and more.)
 They also offer an excellent breakfast with a variety of options.

-I hope this post, full of insider tips for Ukraine, has inspired ideas for your visit.
+I hope this post, full of insider travel tips for Ukraine, has inspired ideas for your visit.
 My wish is for more travelers like yourself to recognize all that Ukraine has to offer and that this magical country will no longer be overlooked.
 I know that when you visit Ukraine you will fall in love with it (like I did) and thank me for this article.
 This is your chance to visit Ukraine before it goes from Europe’s most underrated country to the surprise European destination of the year!

 Note: Many experiences in this post was written based on a 13-day tour with Cobblestone Freeway Tours (all my opinion are my own.)
 I am happy that, through them, I got to experience the magic of Ukraine and fall in love with this amazing country forever.